 - There seem to be several types of lume mixtures used on this.
 Generally, the earlier serials seem to have a flat appearance, followed by waffle textured lume in the middle five million serial range, and finally a puffy lume seen in the high fiver millions rage.
 See examples below.

-*the widely accepted serial range is 4.1 to 5.8m, however multiple examples with 3.2 and 3.3m cases have been seen (and even a few with 3.0-3.1m).
-The serial ranges are guides – not dogma – so while this additional range is questioned by some, it is just that, an estimated range.
-I personally believe that these earlier watches are okay but my opinion is my own and you should decide for yourself.
-I will say, Marlon Brando’s rediscovered GMT is a Mark 4 with a 3.24m serial with more provenance than most, so there’s that.
+* The widely accepted serial range is 4.1 to 5.8m.
+However, multiple examples with 3.0 to 3.3m case serials have been seen.
+All serial ranges are approximations and some collectors do not agree with this early range.
+I personally believe that these earlier serials are legitimate but please consider the watch in front of you and the trustworthiness of the seller.
+Of note, Marlon Brando’s rediscovered GMT is a Mark 4 with a 3.24m serial with more provenance than most, so there’s that.